LENS: A Learnable Evaluation Metric for Text Simplification: Automatic Evaluation Metric

-\paragraph{Quality Control.} We provided an extensive tutorial to a pool of annotators and performed two training sessions, which involved rating system outputs for 5 input sentences (screenshots in Appendix \ref{sec:interface}).
-We pass annotators who score >85\% on the tutorial.
-During the annotation, we periodically inspected the annotations to prevent the deterioration of quality over time.
-All annotators are undergrads or graduate students from a US university.
-The inter-annotator agreement (IAA) for \datasetnameFirst~is 0.70 using the interval Krippendorff's $\alpha$ on z-score, while 0.32 for \datasetnameSecond, partly because it contains GPT-3.5 outputs that are quite competitive with human.
+\paragraph{Data Annotation.} We ask in-house annotators to rate each simplification on a single 0-100 overall quality scale using our \frameworkname~framework (more details in \S \ref{sec:evaluation_framework}).
+We provided an extensive tutorial and two training sessions to the annotators, which involved rating system outputs for five input sentences (screenshots in Appendix \ref{sec:interface}).
+We periodically inspected the annotations to prevent the deterioration of quality over time.
+All annotators are English speakers who are university students.
+Each simplification in \datasetnameFirst~receives 5 ratings, while each simplification in \datasetnameSecond~is rated by 3 annotators.
+We follow WMT \cite{akhbardeh-etal-2021-findings} to normalize the raw scores by the mean and standard deviation of each rater, also known as the z-score, which are later used to train \metricname.
+The inter-annotator agreement for \datasetnameFirst~is 0.70 using the interval Krippendorff's $\alpha$ on z-scores, and 0.32 for \datasetnameSecond, partly because it contains GPT-3.5 outputs that are quite competitive with human.
 Both are considered fair to good agreement \cite{krippendorff2004reliability}.
-We later compare our \frameworkname~to existing human evaluation methods in more detail in $\S$ \ref{sec:evaluation_framework}.